Getting started

 To expand or collapse a thread, press the expand icon:

-This will expand a single thread fully so that all of the activity on that thread is displayed:
+This will expand a single thread fully so that all the activity on that thread is displayed:

 Threads can also be expanded by dragging the horizontal separator between threads.
 This is a convenient way to expand threads only partly.
 The cursor will switch to a resize icon when hovering over the horizontal separator: